Rejection

 Genesis 4:16, Jasher 1:33

-After Cain was cursed by the Lord, he went out from the presence of the Lord and from the place where he was, becoming a fugitive and a wanderer on the earth.
-He moved and wandered in the land east of Eden, along with all who were with him.
-He settled in the land of Nod, east of Eden.
+At that time, Cain left the presence of the Lord and the place where he had been, and he wandered through the land toward the east of Eden, along with all who belonged to him.
+He settled in the land of Nod, which is east of Eden.

 J: 3 | Y: 99-127 | Adam and Eve mourn the death of Abel